martinstarkov/ecs/README.md

 });
 ```

-Or only entities without specific components:
+Or only entities without specific components (i.e. an entity is missing all listed component types):

 ```c++
 for (auto entity : manager.EntitiesWithout<FoodComponent>()) {